senceit/micropy-node/README.md

 # SenceIt

+SenceIt Ndoes use [Micropython](https://micropython.org/) firmware.

+NOTE:  This is not Arduino compatible.

 ## Project Structure

 * senceit-node - contains the micropython code that can be deployed to an ESP8266 device

 * senceit-ctrl - A NodeRED server and MQTT broker running as docker containers